Perform surveys with IPS Setup

 - Sketch the survey path at the location where you want to record.
 This will help prevent survey paths that go through solid objects such as walls, columns, or furniture.

 - Place a survey point on each location along the survey path where the direction changes, such as turning a corner.

 - A survey plan must contain at least two points—one to represent the start and one to represent the end of a survey path.

 - A survey must be performed in its entirety without stopping or pausing.
-Sketch a path that is at least 30 feet long and that can be recorded in three minutes or less.
+Sketch a path that is at least 10 meters (30 feet) long and can be recorded in three minutes or less.

 To plan a survey using IPS Setup, complete the following steps:

 - Open IPS Setup and sign in if necessary.

 The map list appears and displays the web maps with an IPS tag that are shared to your ArcGIS organization.